elastic/kibana/x-pack/legacy/plugins/triggers_actions_ui/np_ready/README.md

 # Kibana Alerts and Actions UI

 The Kibana alerts and actions UI plugin provides a user interface for managing alerts and actions.
-As a developer you can:
+As a developer you can reuse and extend buildin alerts and actions UI functionality:

-- Create and register own alert type which will be integrated to the current user interface: Create Alert flyout, Alerts management page.
+- Create and register new alert type.
-- Create and register a custom action type (TBD)
+- Create and register new action type.
+- Embed Create Alert flyout to Kibana plugins.

 -----